himanshuteotia/transaction-data-extract/README.md

-This project is using nodejs, So to run the project we have to install nodejs in our counputer then we can follow below steps:
+This project is using nodejs, So to run the project we have to install nodejs in our computer then we can follow below steps:

 Steps to see the result :